CENTURI PhD program

 CENTURI PhD students also benefit from the advice of a tutor, who is a privileged point of contact for the PhD candidate discuss with their tutors about any difficulty encountered during their PhD, discuss about their career goal, etc.

-So far 25 students have joined our community.
+This year 30 students have joined our community.

 PhD students are expected to follow 100 hours of training, as follows: